MichalLytek/type-graphql/docs/authorization.md

 }
 ```

-You can leave the `@Authorized` decorator brackets empty or you can specify the roles that the user needs to have to get acccess to the field, query or mutation.
+You can leave the `@Authorized` decorator brackets empty or you can specify the roles that the user needs to have to get access to the field, query or mutation.

 This way authed users (regardless of theirs roles) could read only `publicField` or `authorizedField` from `MyObject` object.
 They will receive `null` when accessing `hiddenField` field and will receive error (that will propagate through the whole query tree looking for nullable field) for `adminField` when they don't satisfy roles constraints.